-Mr. Gluskin is the Chief Investment Officer of Irager + Associates Inc., a family office, overseeing strategy and investments.
-He is also the co-founder of Gluskin Sheff + Associates Inc., one of Canada's pre-eminent wealth management firms.
-He served as the firm's President & Chief Investment Officer until 2009, and as Director and Vice-Chairman until 2013.
+Ira Gluskin is the Chief Investment Officer of Irager + Associates Inc., a family office, overseeing strategy and investments.
+Mr. Gluskin is the Co-Founder of Gluskin Sheff + Associates Inc., one of Canada's pre-eminent wealth management firms.
+He served as the firm's President & Chief Investment Officer from June 30, 1984 until December 31, 2009 and as a Director and the firm's Vice-Chairman through December 18, 2013.

 Prior to co-founding Gluskin Sheff, Mr. Gluskin had worked in the investment industry for 20 years.

-Mr. Gluskin currently serves on the boards of Tricon Capital Group and European Residential Real Estate Investment Trust.
-He is a member of the Advisory Board of Vision Capital Corporation and The University of Toronto's Real Estate Advisory Committee.
-Mr. Gluskin is also on the University of Toronto's Boundless Campaign Executive Committee, the Sinai Health System's Board of Directors and Investment Committee, and serves on the boards of the Canadian Jewish News, The Jewish Federation of Palm Beach Investment Committee, The Walrus, Capitalize for Kids, and the National Theatre School of Canada.
-He is a member of the Investment Committee of the Jewish Foundation of Greater Toronto and was former Chair of its Investment Advisory Committee.
-Mr. Gluskin is the former Chair of the University of Toronto Asset Management Corporation and a former member of the Advisory Board of Ewing Morris & Co.
-Investment Partners Ltd.
+Mr. Gluskin currently also serves on the Board of European Residential Real Estate Trust.

+Mr. Gluskin is a well-known industry commentator and he currently is a member of the Advisory Board of Vision Capital Corporation, a member of the Advisory Board of Focus Asset Management and the University of Toronto's Real Estate Advisory Committee.
+He is also on the University of Toronto's Boundless Campaign Executive Committee, the Sinai Health System's Board of Directors and Investment Committee, the Board of the Canadian Jewish News, The Jewish Federation of Palm Beach County Investment Committee, The Walrus Foundation, and Capitalize for Kids.

+Mr. Gluskin is the former Chair of the University of Toronto Asset Management Corporation and the former Chair of the Investment Advisory Committee for the Jewish Foundation of Greater Toronto, and is currently a member of its Investment Committee as well as a former board member of Tricon and the National Theatre School of Canada.

 Mr. Gluskin received a Bachelor of Commerce degree from the University of Toronto in 1964.
-He received an Honorary Doctor of Laws from Wilfred Laurier University in 2019 and a Doctor of Laws, honoris causa, from The University of Toronto in 2022.
+In 2019, he received an Honorary Doctorate of Laws degree from Wilfrid Laurier University in 2019 and an Honorary Doctorate of Laws, honoris causa, from the University of Toronto in 2022.

-,

-Other Public Board Memberships Public Board Interlocks

-European Residential Real None

-Tricon Capital Group Inc.

-Current Board/Committee Membership (1) ndance 2023 2023 Attendance (Total)

-Member of the Board 10/10 100%

-Member of the Audit and 3/3 100% 15/1 5 100%

-Member of the People and d Compensation Co ommittee 2/2 100%

-FCR Equity Owr nership Equity Interest Requirements

-Year Trust Units DTUs Total Unit Ownership Minin Require Meets Requirement

-As at February 24, 2023 135,000 nil 135,000 6 x annual retainer Yes

-As at February 26, 2024 185,000 10,704 195,704 0 X allitual retainei ies

-Voting Results of 2023 Annual Meet ing

-Votes For Votes Withheld Total Votes Cast

-of Votes 163,503,26 9 386 ,581 164,328,086

-% of Vote es 99.76 0.
-24 100
+· Ot her Public Board N /lemberships Public Board Interlocks European Residential Real l Estate Investmen t Trust None Curre Current Board/Committee Membership 2024 Attendance endance al) Member of the Board 6/6 100% Member of the Audit and Member of the Audit and Risk Committee 14/14 4 100% Member of the People an d Compensation Co ommittee 4/4 100% FCR Equity Ownership Equity Interest Requirements Year Trust Units DTUs Total Unit Ownership Minin Require Meets Requ uirements As at February 26, 2024 185,000 10,704 10,704 195,704 6 x annual retainer Ye As at February 26, 2025 185,000 21,978 206,978 o x aiiiiuai retainer re s Voting Results of 2024 Annual Meet ing Votes For Votes For Withheld То tal Votes Cast of Votes 151,835,715 2,97 2,977 154,808, 4,808,692 % of Vote es 98.08 98.08 1.92 100